howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 Awesome!
-Now that you updated the schema and the typescript types, you can fix the issue that currently prevents you from properly running the app.
-It can be fixed by including the information about the links' votes in the `allLinks` query that's defined in `/src/app/graphql.ts`.
+Now that you updated the schema and the typescript types, you can fix the issue that currently prevents you from adequately running the app.
+It can be resolved by including the information about the links' votes in the `allLinks` query that's defined in `/src/app/graphql.ts`.

 <Instruction>